Lissy93/happy-app/README.md

 As well as ths, the standard GA / GTAG code snipped it in the [`client/index.html`](client/dev/index.html).

+---

 ### Mobile App

 There is no mobile app companion for happy-app.

-Though it was built following Google's Progressive Web App guidelines.
+Though it was built as a Progressive Web App, and makes use for service workers for basic offline functionality.
+It's also fully responsive so displays nicely across all screen sizes.
-It aims to be reliable, fast and engaging.
-And this is achieved through making use of service workers for basic offline Functionality, and the Google [`manifest.json`](/client/dev/manifest.json), to allow for custom splash screens, icons and colours once it to be added to the users home screen.
-It is, of course fully responsive, and every effort has been made to support all modern browsers and devices, as best as possible.

-### Offline Functionality

-### Server-side Rendering

-### AOT
+---

 ### D3 Charts Info